|Domestic Natural Gas Overview|

 |Producing: Total oil and gas fields

 INPEX has experienced substantial sales growth in recent years due to sharp rises in the prices of competing fuels, as well as the highly environmentally friendly attributes of natural gas.
-The medium- to long-term projection is for annual sales demand of 2.5 billion m3 by the early 2020s and in the 3.0 billion m³ range over the long term, reflecting further capacity increases for our core Shin Tokyo Line and development of the Toyama Line (extending from Itoigawa City, Niigata Prefecture, to Toyama City, Toyama Prefecture), construction of which began in April 2012.
+The target is for medium- to long-term annual sales of 2.5billion m³ by the early 2020s and in the 3.0 billion m³ range over the long term, reflecting further capacity increases for our core Shin Tokyo Line and developmentof the Toyama Line (extending from Itoigawa City, Niigata Prefecture, to Toyama City, Toyama Prefecture), construction of which began in April 2012.

-Supply capacity and reliability have been enhanced through the reinforcement of pipeline network expansion and the introduction of LNG from Shizuoka Gas Co., Ltd., in 2010.
-INPEX decided to build an LNG receiving terminal at Naoetsu, Joetsu City, in Niigata Prefecture, which is slated to start in the beginning of 2014.
+In order to support this growth, supply capacity and reliability have been enhanced through the introduction of LNG from Shizuoka Gas Co., Ltd., in 2010.
+INPEX decided to build an LNG terminal at Naoetsu, Joetsu City, in Niigata Prefecture, which is slated to start in the beginning of 2014.